onchainengineering/hmi-wirtual/scripts/apitypings/README.md

 # APITypings

-This main.go generates typescript types from the codersdk types in Go.
+This main.go generates typescript types from the wirtualsdk types in Go.

 # Features